Loripes95/website/content/authors/admin/_index.md

 I visited [Princeton University](https://economics.princeton.edu/) in the Spring 2024, hosted by [Professor Gianluca Violante](https://violante.economics.princeton.edu/). <br><br>
 In September 2025, I will join the Structural Economic Analysis Directorate at the [Bank of Italy](https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1) as a Research Fellow. <br><br>
 My research interests are in Macroeconomics and Labor Economics.
 In my PhD Dissertation, I examine the macroeconomic implications of firm behavior in frictional markets.
-# In my research I study the factors that prevent economies from achieving full employment and how governments can intervene to address them.

 {style="text-align: justify;"}